johnvilsack/python-notes/docs/how-to-use-with-ai.md

 **Bad:** "Fix this error"

-**Good:** Copy and paste screen output, especially errors; Provide samples of the output that is incorrect
+**Good:** Copy and paste screen output, especially errors; provide samples of the output that is incorrect

 ### Better Debugging